AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Expressive Power

 \section{Expressive Power}

 In this section, we theoretically show by construction that AlgoFormer is capable of solving some challenging tasks, akin to human-designed algorithms.
 The core idea is as follows.
 Initially, the pre-transformer undertakes the crucial task of preprocessing the input data, such as representation transformation.
-The looped transformer is responsible for iterative algorithms in solving optimization problems.
+The looped transformer is responsible for iterative algorithms in optimization problems.
 Finally, it is ready to output the desired result by the post-transformer.
 Through the analysis of AlgoFormer's expressive power in addressing these tasks, we expect its potential to make contributions to the communities of scientific computing and machine learning.
+Throughout the section, we assume that the maximal number of data samples is $N$ and all sample observations (e.g., $\bm{x}_{i}$ and $\bm{y}_{i}$) are bounded.